OutSystems/docs-support/src/error/mabs/mabs-gen-40021.md

 ## Recommended action

-Check if the main module of your app includes the `GradlePluginKotlinVersion` preference in the Extensibility Configurations and remove it or replace it for a compatible version.
+* Check if the main module of your app includes the `GradlePluginKotlinVersion` preference in the Extensibility Configurations and replace it with the compatible version.

-Check also if a plugin is modifying the used Kotlin version.
+* Verify if the plugin is modifying the used Kotlin version.

 If the problem persists, create a case with [OutSystems support](https://www.outsystems.com/support/portal/open-support-case?ErrorCode=OS-MABS-GEN-40021).